 Snowboard and binding compatibility is a really important part of finding the right bindings, for obvious reasons – getting bindings that don’t fit to your snowboard aren’t going to be very useful!

-Below I will outline the 4 main binding mountain systems used by snowboarding manufacturers and then show which brand’s bindings are compatible with which brands of snowboards.
+Below I will outline the 4 main binding mountain systems (2 of which are now not very common) used by snowboarding manufacturers and then show which brand’s bindings are compatible with which brands of snowboards.

 The good news is that most systems are compatible with each other – and if not, you can often find base plate disc attachments that allow them to be compatible.